-The program offers culturally based educational opportunities that include single skill/competency based programs, nine-month certificates, and two-year associate of applied science degrees.
+The program offers culturally based educational opportunities that include single skill/competency based programs, industry recognized credentials and the option to earn stackable credentials.
+Students can earn a certificate, and/or an associate of applied science degrees.

 Specific purposes and objectives of the Career and Technical Education Department are: